spargoo/pyWordle/README.md

 ## 🥱 TL;DR

-Using the words.py script, I extracted all the 5-letter words from diccionario.txt (u can find it here: https://github.com/JorgeDuenasLerin/diccionario-espanol-txt) and saved them to a JSON file.
+Using the words.py script, I extracted all the 5-letter words from diccionario.txt (u can find it here: https://github.com/JorgeDuenasLerin/diccionario-espanol-txt) and saved them into a JSON file.

 However, since many of these words were uncommon, I created a separate file with some more familiar 5-letter words for the game’s guessable options (though you can still input any word from the full dictionary).